i2000s/en/_posts/2017-05-23-git-conflict-resolving.md

 ```
 $ git reset --hard HEAD^
 ```
-To push the reverted changes to remote, you should use `git push -f origin BRANCHNAME` with the switch `-f` to force the upload.
+To push the reverted changes to remote, you should use `git push -f origin BRANCHNAME` with the switch `-f` to force the upload in this case.

 <blockquote class="challenge">
 ## Challenge: A Typical Work Session